 This is one of a number of pages/topics about the work of Just Space groups preparing positions and demands for what goes in the next London Plan and associated strategies.
 The Next London Plan menu takes you there.

-All the Just Space statements contain proposals for economic policy for London and the Economy and Planning group is expecting to meet with the City Hall team preparing the London Economy Strategy during the spring of 2017.
+All the Just Space statements contain proposals for economic policy for London and the Economy and Planning group hoped to meet with the City Hall team preparing the London Economy Strategy during the spring of 2017.

 In addition there have been exemplary consultations between GLA Economics and the Just Space Economy and Planning Group during 2015/16 about the content of what is called the Evidence Base.
 The final version of this document is now published (Autumn 2016) and the Just Space inputs are outlined here.

 Some of the earlier deliberations follow.